-World Cup 2018: Odds, Updated Predictions for Saturday Round of 16 Matches
+World Cup 2018: Odds, Updated Predictions for Saturday Round-of-16 Matches

-World Cup 2018: Odds, Updated Predictions for Saturday Round of 16 MatchesJune 30, 2018
+World Cup 2018: Odds, Updated Predictions for Saturday Round-of-16 MatchesJune 30, 2018

-The 2018 FIFA World Cup has produced drama and chaos that's gripped us all so far.
-From Saturday onwards, when the knockout stages begin, there'll be tension too.
+The 2018 FIFA World Cup has produced gripping drama and chaos.
+From Saturday onwards, when the knockout stages begin, there will be tension too.

-The first day of knockout football in Russia is poised to be gripping, as four heavyweights of the international game are in action.
+The first day of knockout football in Russia is poised to be engrossing, as four heavyweights of the international game are in action.
 France's clash with Argentina gets things started, while the meeting between Portugal and Uruguay caps off the day's action.

-While there's so much at stake for these teams, fans will hope the enterprising and positive football that's been a feature of this World Cup continues beyond the group stages.
-Read on for the fixture details in full, including the odds on the teams aforementioned to progress into the quarter-finals of the competition.
+There's so much at stake for these teams, but fans will hope the enterprising and positive football that's been a feature of this World Cup continues beyond the group stage.

 Saturday Fixtures and Odds